Amid Roaring Twenties New Orleans, a Brutal Double Murder

 The Suspect: Henry Moity

-After determining that Henry had headed to a Camp Street boarding house, where he planned a getaway by ship, Superintendent Healy radioed the seven ships sailing out of New Orleans that day to be on the lookout.
+After determining that Henry had headed to a Camp Street boarding house, where he planned to make a getaway by ship, Superintendent Healy radioed the seven ships sailing out of New Orleans that day to be on the lookout.
 Healy’s dispatches to area law enforcement described Henry as having “dark bushy hair,” “very dark brown eyes,” and “tattoo mark on arm, flower with lady face, also nude woman.”

-On Saturday, October 29—two days after the women’s bodies were discovered—crewmen of the freighter Gem reported Henry Moity to the Lafourche Parish Sheriff.
+On Saturday, October 29—two days after the women’s bodies were discovered—crewmen of the freighter Gem reported Henry Moity to the Lafourche Parish sheriff.
 Henry had begged his way onto the ship using a false name, but the crew recognized his tattoo from the newspaper stories about the crimes.

 The Confession

 In his confession Henry detailed his motives for the killings, while also insisting that his mind had been warped by alcohol.
 He was enraged over an affair he believed his wife was having with the couple’s landlord, Joseph Caruso.
 In Henry’s version of events, he was provoked to vengeance by Theresa’s imminent plans to leave him, in addition to her infidelities and neglect of the children.
-He also resented his sister-in-law, Leonide, for having what he perceived was a negative influence on his wife.
+He also resented his sister-in-law, Leonide, for having what he perceived as a negative influence on his wife.

 Henry did not make it hard for prosecutors to prove premeditation.
 The afternoon before the murders, he told the housekeeper, Nettie Compass—the woman who later discovered the victims—that he should “take a pistol and shoot both of those basterds [sic].”
 Later that evening, Nettie said she saw Henry, Theresa, Leonide, and the children leave the apartment in good spirits.
 Nettie testified that she remembered Henry pulling her aside and whispering not to be scared if Nettie and her family heard the children crying in the early morning.

 In a Times-Picayune article, parish coroner Dr. George Roeling noted the killer’s skill with a knife at trial, saying, “The killer who decapitated Mrs. Henry Moity . . . knew enough not to try to cut through the bone, but to cut through the joint.
-The appearance of the head of the wife of the defendant . . . indicated that it had been skillfully removed…” Before coming to New Orleans, Henry had worked as a butcher’s assistant in New Iberia.
+The appearance of the head of the wife of the defendant . . . indicated that it had been skillfully removed.”
+Before coming to New Orleans, Henry had worked as a butcher’s assistant in New Iberia.

 The two murders were tried separately by different judges.
 Henry was found guilty in both cases and sentenced to two concurrent terms of life in prison.